 Both accounts have their merits, and here’s how I would suggest to use these 2 accounts together:

-Due to SingLife’s higher interest rate, I would suggest to max out the $10k you have in this account.
+Due to SingLife’s higher return rate, I would suggest to max out the $10k you have in this account.

 However, there is that risk that the funds will take up to 3 hours before it reaches your account.